spensmith/saas-hangperson/README.md

 post '/create', to: 'games#create'
 ```

-Now the test should complain "The action 'create' could not be found
+Now the test should complain `The action 'create' could not be found
-for GamesController (AbstractController::ActionNotFound)".
+for GamesController (AbstractController::ActionNotFound)`.

 This "create" method in the app should do the following: